Pablo Ruiz y Picasso , popularly known as Pablo Picasso.

 Picasso was an unparalleled Spanish painter , sculpture artist , ceramist , poet and playwright.

-His father Jose Ruiz Blaso was a professer of art at the School of Crafts for most of his life.
-Picasso recieved formal training in oil painting and figure drawing from his father.
+His father Jose Ruiz Blaso was a professes of art at the School of Crafts for most of his life.
+Picasso received formal training in oil painting and figure drawing from his father.

 Died on 8 April 1973 , in Mougins , France.